Custom Murals & Commissioned Artwork

 - Art Deco & WPA

-Using a variety of historic materials and techniques, we are able to reconstruct and reinstate lost artwork or design new artwork that is respectful to the original artist.
+Using a variety of historic materials and methods, we are able to reconstruct and reinstate lost artwork or design new artwork that is respectful to the original artist.
 These include, but are not limited to:

 - Complex Stenciling